HPMolSim/EwaldSummations.jl/README.md

 ```
 to install the package.

+## Numerical Methods

+In this package, we provide various methods to calculate the electrostatic interaction energy of charged particle systems.
+For system without dielectric mismatch, the following methods are available:
+* Direction summation: sum directly over periodic directions (3D and quasi-2D)
+* Ewald3D: the standard Ewald summation for 3D systems
+* Ewald2D: the standard Ewald summation for 2D systems

+Then for quasi-2D systems confined by dielectric mismatch, we combine the image charge method and the methods above, given by
+* Image charge reflection: generating the image charge series according to the dielectric mismatch
+* ICM + direct summation: combining the image charge method and the direct summation
+* ICM + Ewald2D: combining the image charge method and the Ewald2D method
+* ICM + Ewald3D + ELC: extending the quasi-2D system as triply periodic, and calculate the energy via Ewald3D and electrostatic layer correction (ELC)

+For detailed numerical formula, please refer to the reference[^yuan].

 ## Examples of Usage

 Here are some examples of usage, for more details please see the test files.